-Medieval archaeological site classified as historic monuments.
-Village of silver miners (11st-14th century).
+Medieval archaeological site classified as Historic Monuments (since 1993).
+Village of silver miners, from the 12th to the 14th centuries.
 Free access with explanatory panels.
-Guided tours organized by the cultural service of the Municipality.
+Guided tours organized by the Cultural Service of the municipality of Huez.

 The highest medieval village in Europe (11st-14th century) linked to the exploitation of a silver mine.

 Guided tour twice a week all summer.
 Meet at the sign, between the golf course and the tennis courts.
 This 2-hour visit can be completed by a visit to the Huez and Oisans museum, where major pieces from archaeological excavations that have taken place since 1977 are kept.

 The exceptional archaeological site of Brandes includes the ruins of the old parish church of Saint-Nicolas, the fortification (or “shell keep”), the remains of the old miners' village and the neighborhood of the ore washing workshops (sulfide of silver lead).